 Motorola Migrate will NOT be supported in Android Marshmallow update for Moto X.

-Anyway, you can find many alternatives for this.
+Anyway, you can find many alternatives to this.

 Of course, there are a few other new or changed features in Android Marshmallow update for Moto X, for example, direct share, Moto display.